← All Conditions

 Do I need a GP referral?

-No. Self-referrals are welcome for private consultations.
-Appointments are typically available within 2–3 days.
-If you have been experiencing cyclical chest symptoms and would like a specialist opinion, please do get in touch — even if you are not sure whether your symptoms are related to endometriosis.
+No. Self-referrals are welcome, as are referrals from GPs and gynaecologists.
+Appointments are typically available within 2 to 3 days.
+If you have had cyclical chest symptoms — or repeated collapsed lungs that may have followed your cycle — and would like a specialist opinion, please get in touch even if you are not certain the symptoms are related to endometriosis.

 Book a Consultation